 New Zealand’s largest city will witness such an occasion this weekend when one of rugby’s great battles takes place.
-Read the rest of this entry »
+FULL POST

 (CNN) - Last year’s soccer World Cup in South Africa was memorable for many reasons, not least because of the distinctive sound of the vuvuzela.

 The colored horns provided a unique soundtrack at every match and despite the predictable complaints from killjoys, the din added to a carnival atmosphere.

 It's hard to travel around Dhaka this week without running into Stumpy, mascot to the 2011 ICC Cricket World Cup.
 The city is dotted with posters of the upbeat, cartoonish blue elephant.
 In each one, he's holding a cricket bat-shaped clock, counting down to the second the World Cup begins.

 As if anyone in cricket-mad Bangladesh could forget.
 FULL POST

 Like countless football fans around the world, the highlight of my Monday was watching the Clasico: Barcelona versus Real Madrid, two of the biggest clubs in world football going head to head.